Guerrilla Marketing: 12 Awesome Examples to Learn From

 After you’ve spent countless hours on designing and refining your stunning website and it’s been unleashed unto the world, it’s time to market it.
 Marketing comes in several different forms, from basic print ads to Google Ads, to the more creative methods on TV.
 One of the most interesting of the latter methods would be guerrilla marketing.
 While the technique may seemingly be designated for larger companies, it certainly didn’t start that way, nor does it need to be as grand as some of the examples you’ll find below.

 Defined as, “innovative, unconventional, and low-cost marketing techniques aimed at obtaining maximum exposure for a product”(Oxford dictionary), this type of marketing deliver a “wow-factor” and as mentioned above, it is supposed to be cost-effective.
-It’s in-your-face, larger-than life, and anything but subtle.
+It’s in-your-face, larger-than-life, and anything but subtle.
 It’s also an easy way for small businesses to get the word out without spending an arm and a leg.
-For your inspiration, we’ve compiled some of our favorite guerrilla marketing campaigns that you can learn a thing or two from.
+For your inspiration, we’ve compiled some of our favorite guerrilla marketing examples that you can learn a thing or two from.

 The pet flea medication, Frontline made people walking across the floor advertisement look like the pest it is designed to eradicate.
 The method is clever due to the fact that the impact of the ad can really be effective only from certain angles.
 The ad successfully creates a form of accidental human interaction that reminds onlookers exactly what the product does.